Database queries and constraints via lifting problems: The category of queries on a database

 \begin{definition} Let $S$ be a category.
 We define the {\em category of probes on $S$}, denoted $\Prb(S)$, as follows.

 \end{definition}

 \begin{remark}

-In the presence of a relational fibration $\pi\taking I\to S$, a probe $F\taking A\to S$ sets up a {\em where-less query} on $\pi$ for which the results are the lifts $\ell\in\Gamma(F,\pi)$ for the diagram We call these where-less queries to emphasize that the where-category (upper left of the diagram) is empty.
+In the presence of a discrete opfibration $\pi\taking I\to S$, a probe $F\taking A\to S$ sets up a {\em where-less query} on $\pi$ for which the results are the lifts $\ell\in\Gamma(F,\pi)$ for the diagram We call these where-less queries to emphasize that the where-category (upper left of the diagram) is empty.

 \end{remark}